Position Available - Technical Director

 - Oversee designated theater facilities.
 Ensure safety of facilities at all times.
 Lead and oversee the planning of upgrades to spaces.

-- Manage master calendar for all events supported by Undergraduate Production.
+- Manage calendar for events supported by Undergraduate Production.

 - Manage Undergraduate Production equipment stock.
-Direct improvements when needed.
+Direct/execute improvements when needed.